balupeddireddy08/FastAPI-for-AI-Projects/01-introduction/README.md

 # ☕ Section 1: FastAPI Introduction - Brew Master Coffee Shop

 Welcome to **FastAPI**!
-We'll learn the fundamentals by building a coffee shop management API that handles orders, menu items, and customer recommendations.
+We'll learn the fundamentals by building a coffee shop management API that handles orders, menu items, and price calculations.

 ## 🎯 What You'll Learn